hermescenter/dontspyonus.eu/site/content/help/_index.md

 ---

 # `3` Consider suggest changes, discuss improvement, stunt, or maintain this website.
-The face recognition tool, some of the data, and all the website is all in our [github repository](https://github.com/hermescenter/dontspy.eu).
+The face recognition tool, some of the data, and all the website is all in our [repository](https://github.com/hermescenter/dontspy.eu).

 ---